WHAT IS TRANSFORMATIVE ACTION?

-Transformative action is a new model for change that synthesizes the most effective methods for personal and social transformation.
+Transformative action is a model for personal and social change.

-It says that most current models of activism, organizing, and campaigns for social change are no longer effective.
-They often generate a bitter, fractious “us versus them” atmosphere where tremendous resources and energies are wasted in fighting, while solutions go undiscovered.
+Most of the strategies that he learned as both a community organizer and a lawyer turned out not to be effective in solving social issues and conflicts.
+In fact, these strategies are often counter-productive.
+They can generate a bitter, fractious “us versus them” atmosphere where tremendous resources and energies are wasted in fighting, while solutions go undiscovered.
 As a result, many good-hearted citizens who are working for democracy, the environment, health care, and other important causes become burnt out, exhausted, and overwhelmed.

 Instead, Sherman discovered that the people who we’re most often winning their campaigns were using very different tactics.
 These people were successfully transforming enemies into allies, hatred into goodwill, and conflict into collaboration.
 Rather than simply protesting about what’s wrong with the world,they were coming up with creative win-win solutions that uplifted all stakeholders.
 As a result, these leaders were successful in catalyzing the power, money, and creativity of all stakeholders towards finding innovative solutions.
 With no term to define these tactics, Sherman coined them “Transformative Action” and identified three key principles which made up this new model (see the principles explained below).

 He also realized that these principles were effective in describing how people can achieve personal change as well.
 The model provides the fundamental process for understanding how to turn negatives into positives, pessimism into optimism, and obstacles into opportunities for personal growth.

 But how do people transform?
 And how can they develop these mind-sets that are essential for transforming the world?